 Cost/contact and cost effectiveness of exhibits.

 The evaluation of your exhibits is really very important.
-I like to look at the "cost per contact" and cost effectiveness of exhibits.
+We like to look at the "cost per contact" and cost effectiveness of exhibits.

 Cost per contact is how much it costs you each time a visitor uses the exhibit over the projective "life" of the exhibit.
-So for example if an exhibit cost $100.00 to build, and over 3 years 100 visitors looked at or used the exhibit, the cost per contact was $1.00.
+So for example if an exhibit cost £10,000 to build, and over 3 years 10,000 visitors looked at or used that exhibit, the cost per contact would be £1.00.

 Cost effectiveness is what you get in return for your cost per contact.
-So with the above example if you spent $1 per contact, are you getting $1 or more in benefits from that contact?
+So in the example above; if you spend £1.00 per contact - your “investment”, will you get £1.00 or more in benefits or “return” from that contact?
 Are your objectives being accomplished at whatever minimum success level you wanted (70% of the visitors….)?

-I have seen some exhibits that cost thousands of dollars in museums and interpretive centers that visitors hardly ever look at, read, or interact with.
+We have seen some exhibits that cost thousands of dollars in museums and interpretive centres that visitors hardly ever look at, read, or interact with.
 When you figure the cost/contact and cost effectiveness (thousands being spent to accomplish very little or in some cases "nothing") it can be a very sobering moment!
-I have also seen some exhibits in interpretive centers done with poster board, a few artifacts, and a lot of "creativity" that cost very little, and are very successful in accomplishing their objectives.
+We have also seen some exhibits in interpretive centres done with poster board, a few artefacts, and a lot of "creativity" that cost very little, and are very successful in accomplishing their objectives.
 Low cost per contact, and very "cost effective".
 The point here is that the amount of money spent on exhibits does not automatically make them "successful" or cost effective.

 The visitors and exhibits

-Over the past 20 years of doing interpretive exhibit planning and evaluation there are some "truths" that I have observed (most backed by research).
+Over the past 30+ years of doing interpretive exhibit planning, design and evaluation there are some "truths" that we have observed (most backed by research).
 Here are a few:

-bullet Visitors will be drawn to exhibits that have information or artifacts of intrinsic interest to them!
+- Visitors will be drawn to exhibits that have information or artefacts of intrinsic interest to them.

-bullet The average viewing time for a video/slide projection program within an exhibit is about 3 minutes before the visitor looses interest and walks away.
+- The average viewing time for a video / film presentation within an exhibit is about 3 minutes before the visitor looses interest and walks away.
 It will be less if the visitor doesn’t know how long the video will take.
 Be sure to have a label that states "Push for a 2 minute video", or whatever the time length will be.
 That way the visitor can decide if they want to spend that much time there, or not walk away before the video is over.

-bullet The average viewing time for sit-down AV programs in small theaters is about 7 minutes before the visitors begin to loose interest.
+- The average viewing time for sit-down video / film presentation in a small theatre is about 7 minutes before the visitors begin to loose interest.

-bullet If you can’t fix it in-house with a screwdriver, don’t put it in!
-This is one of my generalizations, the point being that many facilities forget the maintenance costs associated with exhibits, especially more hi-tech ones.
+- If you can’t fix it in-house with a screwdriver, don’t put it in!
+This is one of our generalisations, the point being that many facilities forget the maintenance costs associated with exhibits, especially more hi-tech ones.
 Be sure you are equipped (and trained if necessary) to maintain the exhibits.
 Replacement parts, etc. should be easy to come by locally if possible.

-An interpretive exhibit is a communication media that is designed to engage, excite, relate to, reveal to the visitor the essence of the topic or story being presented.
-An interpretive exhibit must utilize interpretive principles (provoke, relate, reveal, have a theme and message unity) and be built on the learning, behavioral, and emotional objectives you want to accomplish.
+- An interpretive exhibit is a communication media that is designed to engage, excite, relate to, and reveal to the visitor the essence of the topic or story being presented.
+An interpretive exhibit must utilise interpretive principles (provoke, relate, reveal, have a theme and message unity) and be built on the learning, behavioural, and emotional objectives you want to accomplish.